 A goal without a plan is just a wish

-There are a huge number of mobile applications these days.
-And considering that in each application category there are hundreds of almost identical applications, attracting users becomes a task of utmost importance.
+There is a plethora of mobile applications these days.
+It means, though, that there are hundreds of almost identical apps in each category.
+Attracting users becomes a task of utmost importance.

-Chad Mureta, an entrepreneur in the app world, says that a developer’s profit directly depends on their knowledge of what’s interesting to the user; that is, to create a successful and profitable application, a developer should think like a user.
-In addition, he advises developers to solve unresolved problems and eliminate application shortcomings.
+Chad Mureta, an app tycoon, says that a developer’s profit directly depends on their knowledge of what’s interesting to the user; that is, to create a successful and profitable application, a developer should think like a user.

 Understanding the market is the key to success

 The author of the bestseller 4 Steps to Enlightenment.
 Strategies for creating successful startups, Steve Blank, suggests that very few people understand where their market is.
 The writer believes it is almost impossible to launch a thriving startup without analyzing the market it’s going to enter.

 Before you start writing a business plan, it’s crucial to figure out not only the degree of public interest in your product but also the level of competition in the market you’re going to enter.